bentoco/catalog-api/README.md

         - Description (String): Description of the product.
         - Price (Number): Price of the product.
         - OwnerID (String): ID of the owner of the product.
-        - CategoryID (String): ID of the category to which the product belongs.
+        - CategoryID (String): ID of the categoryTable to which the product belongs.
     - **Global Secondary Indexes:**
         - OwnerIDIndex:
             - **Index Name:** OwnerIDIndex